dianamedellinz/Lecythidaceae_biogeography/README.md

 # Lecythidaceae_biogeography

-Supplementary data for the manuscript: "Spatio-temporal evolution of Lecythidaceae: Evidence of connectivity between the Amazon and Andean forests".
+Supplementary data for the manuscript: "Assembling the Neotropical tree flora: Andean Uplift and the Historical Biogeography of the Brazil nut family (Lecythidaceae)"

 ## Phylogenetic Analyses